Google could soon release ‘Gemini Business’ and ‘Enterprise’ plans for Workspace

 “These coding capabilities are particularly beneficial for two main use cases: learning and verification,” the changelog explains.
 “For example, students can play with Gemini’s code examples to better understand how modifications impact the outputs … or, developers can quickly check if the code generated by Gemini runs correctly before copying it.“

 These leaked changelog entries do not guarantee that these features will be released on the stated dates.
 However, it’s clear that Google is swiftly working to improve its AI tools and release new ones.
-Google already released fixes for the Gemini mobile app and announced a new AI model
+Google already released fixes for the Gemini mobile app and announced a new AI model.

-Brady is a tech journalist covering news at Android Central.
-He has spent the last two years reporting and commenting on all things related to consumer technology for various publications.
-Brady graduated from St. John's University in 2023 with a bachelor's degree in journalism.
-When he isn't experimenting with the latest tech, you can find Brady running or watching sports.
+Brady is a tech journalist for Android Central, with a focus on news, phones, tablets, audio, wearables, and software.
+He has spent the last three years reporting and commenting on all things related to consumer technology for various publications.
+Brady graduated from St. John's University with a bachelor's degree in journalism.
+His work has been published in XDA, Android Police, Tech Advisor, iMore, Screen Rant, and Android Headlines.
+When he isn't experimenting with the latest tech, you can find Brady running or watching Big East basketball.